htc-ccis2591/js-caesar-cipher/README.md

 }
 ```

 If the letter was upper case, you want the translated letter to also be uppercase.
-If not, you will need to use the String `toLowerCase()` method to change the letter to lower case before writing it to the output.  __Remember that you will want an uppercase letter to find the value in the plaintext alphabet.__
+If not, you will need to use the String `toLowerCase()` method to change the letter to lower case before writing it to the output.

+__Remember that you will need an uppercase letter when looking through the plaintext alphabet for a match.__